Last Updated on 17 December, 2020 by Veronica

 How to get to mines of Potosí?

-I arrived in the city of Potosí in February, with a pleasant temperature and already used to the altitude.
-This city is located more than 3900 meters above sea level and in some places like my hotel to more than 4,000 meters above sea level.
+I arrived in the city of Potosí in February, with a pleasant temperature and I was already acclimatized already used to the altitude.
+This city is located more than 3,900 meters above sea level and in some places, like my hotel, it is to more than 4,000 meters above sea level.
 Where they have a nice sign indicating that they have the highest “cyber” in the world at 4100 meters above sea level.

-The day I arrived in Potosí I asked about the area where the agencies are.
-Because I wanted to do the tour to the mines of Potosí, and just it’s possible with a guide.
-I asked in three agencies and I hired with one that I was well treated and was well priced.
-It was an almost private tour, I was me just with another couple and the guide.
+The day I arrived in Potosí, I asked about the area where the agencies are located.
+Because I wanted to do the tour to the Mines of Potosí, which is only and just it’s possible with a guide.
+I asked in three agencies and I hired with one that treated me well that I was well treated and that was well priced.
+It was an almost private tour since, it was just me just and with another couple with and the guide.

 The Potosí Mining Market

-We started the tour on a Saturday morning, we met at the agency’s door and headed for the mining market.
-There they explain a few things, such as that miners mix coca leaves with other substances, for example baking soda or stevia.
-They told us in the market, that they use it to give it better flavor and above all, to produce more saliva and that the coca leaves have more effect.
+We started the tour on a Saturday morning where, we met at the agency’s door and headed for the mining market.
+There, they explained a few things, such as that miners mix coca leaves with other substances, for example baking soda or stevia.
+They told us in the market, that they use it to give it better flavor and, above all, to produce more saliva makes and that the coca leaves have a greater more effect.

-In the mining market we buy gifts for miners who are already prepared for you to give to them you.
-In the bag you are included in a bottle of soda, coca leaves and cigarettes.
-Although it is not mandatory it is more than advisable to buy something from them.
+In the mining market, we bought buy gifts for miners that who were are already prepared for you to give to them you.
+In the bag, you are given included in a bottle of soda, coca leaves, and cigarettes.
+Although it is not mandatory, it is more than advisable to buy something for from them.